Understand the legacy of forcible removal

 Forcible Removal and Its Lasting Effects

-The forcible removal of Aboriginal and Torres Strait Islander children from their families has left a deep and enduring impact on these communities.
+The forcible removal of Aboriginal children from their families has left a deep and enduring impact on these communities.
 Implemented under various laws and policies, these actions have resulted in the Stolen Generations, causing intergenerational trauma that persists today.
 Understanding this history is crucial for fostering healing and reconciliation.
 The Marumali Program® is dedicated to supporting individuals and communities affected by these policies, promoting awareness, and advocating for justice and healing.

 Systematic Removal Under Colonial Policies